-For the recipe, you need pre-cooked shrimp and a cast of supporting freshness:
+For the recipe, you need pre-cooked deveined shrimp and a cast of supporting freshness:

 I bought a bag of pre-cooked shrimp from the grocery store and did a quick thaw by running it under cold water for about five minutes.
 You can also move the bag from the freezer to the fridge the night before, and then they’ll be perfectly thawed and ready to use the next day.

-Combine the juice of 2 limes with extra virgin olive oil, red onion, salt, and pepper:
+Combine the juice of 2 limes with extra virgin olive oil, red onion, salt, and pepper in a small bowl: